 Twitter updates from the Isle of May Study team

-The Isle of May Long-Term Study (IMLOTS) forms part of CEH’s network of long-term monitoring sites for detecting effects of environmental change, particularly climate change.
+The Isle of May Long-Term Study (IMLOTS) forms part of UKCEH’s network of long-term monitoring sites for detecting effects of environmental change, particularly climate change.
 The study is partly funded by the UK’s Joint Nature Conservation Committee (JNCC) as part of the Seabird Monitoring Programme.

 From its start in 1973, IMLOTS has grown so that today it is one of the most data-rich and complex studies of its type in the world.